The Power Of Friendship: Enhancing Mental And Physical Health

 The influence of friendship on mental health

-Healthy friendships and meaningful connections can offer emotional support, boost self-confidence and one’s sense of belonging, and contribute to overall well-being.
+Healthy friendships and meaningful connections have the power to offer emotional support, boost self-confidence and one’s sense of belonging, and contribute to overall well-being.
 Friends can also provide support during difficult times, helping to alleviate stress and anxiety.

-Establishing and maintaining friendships tends to be key to childhood and adolescent development, and having healthy friendships is usually linked to better mental health over the course of one's life.
+Establishing and maintaining friendships tends to be key to childhood and adolescent development, and having healthy friendships has the power to foster better mental health over the course of one's life.

 Moreover, researchers note that friendships can protect against the negative effects of difficult experiences and prevent internalizing behaviors associated with depression and anxiety.

-Recent research also indicates that friendships can protect one's well-being and reduce the effects of stress experienced in marital conflict
+Recent research also indicates that friendship can protect one's well-being and reduce the effects of stress experienced in marital conflict

 Friendship benefits for mental health